nwstephens/triton-xgboost/README.md

 ![](logos.png)

 This demo is adapted from the blog post [Real-time Serving for XGBoost, Scikit-Learn RandomForest, LightGBM, and More](https://developer.nvidia.com/blog/real-time-serving-for-xgboost-scikit-learn-randomforest-lightgbm-and-more/) and describes how to build and deploy predictive models using [XGBoost](https://www.nvidia.com/en-us/glossary/data-science/xgboost/) and the [Triton Inference Server](https://developer.nvidia.com/nvidia-triton-inference-server) on GPU accelerated servers.

-## Set up PyTorch and Triton Containers

-This step will download and run two docker containers from NGC.
-We will use the PyTorch container to build a predictive model using XGBoost and the Triton container for model deployment.
-The two containers are networked so that requests from the PyTorch container can be submitted to the Triton server.
+## Requirements

+* Make sure you have properly set up your server.
+See the [docs](docs/README.md) for details.
 These notebooks were tested on the following configuration:
   * NVIDIA Tesla V100
   * Ubuntu 20.04 running on Linux x86
-* 64 GB of disk space
-* Open ports: 22; 8888; 8000-8002
   * CUDA Toolkit 11.6
   * NVIDIA Container Toolkit 1.9.0
-* NGC PyTorch 22.03
-* NGC Triton Server 22.03

-## Requirements

-* Make sure you have properly set up your server.
-See the [docs](docs/README.md) for details.
-* You should have plenty of disk space.
+* Minimum recommended disk space: 64 GB
-* Open ports: 8888; 8000-8002.
+* Open ports: 8888, 8000, 8001, and 8002.

 ## Model repository